sethsandaru/aurelion-sol/README.md

 ## CI
 Yes, simple CI test flow using GitHub Action with Coverage Report.

 I'd love to do CD as well, but I'll keep it simple at the moment.
-Thanks for understanding.
+Thanks.

 ## Endpoints